When we put our focus on discipling our children to know Jesus, we invest something in them that will last beyond this life.

 “Follow my example, as I follow the example of Christ.”
 1 Corinthians 11:1 (NIV)

 If you need a place to start your own discipleship journey, start here.

 This is a simple discipleship principle, yet it is incredibly important and often neglected.

 Every moment that we are with our children is an opportunity to help them see God’s activity and apply His word to their lives in real time.

 It is easy to live at the surface-level, willing away our days perceiving nothing more than the sheet of glass that is the world right in front of our face.
-And yet there is always a spiritual reality in every situation, and through walking, sitting, eating and talking with our children, we have the opportunity to model and guide them into a God-soaked and eternity-minded way of thinking, being and living.
+Yet, there is always a spiritual reality in every situation.
+Through walking, sitting, eating and talking with our children, we have the opportunity to model and guide them into a God-soaked and eternity-minded way of thinking, being and living.